Last Modified: 22 Jun 2013

 Day 6 Ayeyarwaddy River

-This morning we head to the pier by pony cart for our 2 day cruise up-river to Mandalay.
+This morning we head to the pier for our 2 day cruise up-river to Mandalay.

-Our chartered boat has a toilet/bathroom, with mats to relax on downstairs - this area is also used for meal times.
+Our chartered boat has a toilet/bathroom (cold water scoop shower only), with mats to relax on downstairs - this area is also used for meal times.
 Upstairs there are deckchairs, also for relaxing, and at night we will sleep on mats on the deck underneath the stars (and a mosquito net!).
 Please note that during the cooler months of December & January it can get quite cool overnight on the boat and although blankets are provided warmer sleeping clothes are recommended.

 - Ayeyarwaddy River - Overnight Boat